ClaraSmyth/cs-assignments/README.md

 ## Knights Travails

-The goal of this assignment was to create a function that shows the shortest possible way to get from one square to another on a chessboard by outputting all squares a knight will stop on along the way.
+The goal of this assignment was to create a function that shows the shortest possible way to get from one square to another on a chess board by outputting all squares a knight will stop on along the way.

 How to use: